 The amounts of the carotenoids beta-carotene, lutein/zeaxanthin and violaxanthin ranged from about 0.6 mg to 12.1 mg per 100 grams of fresh weight.

-A medium-sized orange, for example, weighs about 130 mg and contains about 70 mg of vitamin C.
+A medium-sized orange, for example, weighs about 130 grams and contains about 70 mg of vitamin C.

 The researchers found that, in general, microgreens contained about five times more vitamins and carotenoids than their mature plant counterparts.